flyingboy007/citrus_payments/README.md

    3) Get All Transactions - Merchant can get all transaction details using this API
    4) Get Transaction Details - This API will fetch transaction details based on merchant transaction reference number
 ###### d) Split APIs
-   2) Get One Transactions Split - Merchant can query splits performed on a specific transaction

    3) Get All Transactions Split- Merchant can query all splits performed on a specific transaction using this API

 ######  e) Merchant APIs